mcpengelly/instagram-saved-to-google-photos-album/README.md

 ~~user friendly way of authenticating with google~~ ~~upload images with google api~~
-~~batch uploading to google photos (rate limited the way its done now)~~
+~~batch uploading to google photos (rate limited the way its done now)~~ ~~delete old images~~

-- batch downloading from insta (rate limited the way its done now)
+- batch downloading from insta (exhaust autopagination, deal with broken urls)
+- deal with videos from insta
+- deal with saved posts with more then one post in them (cant remember if this works yet)

 - better separation of concerns
 - user friendly way of insta getting un and pw (env vars not ideal)
 - select a particular collection of saved photos on instagram (no available api?)